MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

     When the signup process is complete, you'll be directed to the admin center, where you'll follow a wizard to install Office apps, add your domain, add users, and assign licenses.
 After you complete the initial setup, you can use the **Setup** page in the admin center to continue setting up and configuring the services that come with your subscriptions.

-    For more information about the Office 365 setup wizard the admin center **Setup** page, see [Difference between the Office 365 setup wizard and the Setup page](o365-setup-wizard-and-setup-page.md).
+    For more information about the Office 365 setup wizard and the admin center **Setup** page, see [Difference between the Office 365 setup wizard and the Setup page](o365-setup-wizard-and-setup-page.md).

 ### 2. Set up Outlook for email